MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-checkbox.md

 ---
 title: Checkbox modern control in Power Apps
-description: Learn about the details, properties and examples of the checkbox modern control in Power Apps.
+description: Learn about the details, properties, and examples of the checkbox modern control in Power Apps.
 author: yogeshgupta698

 ms.topic: reference